-Georgia Military College recognizes that there are many advantages for educational advancement while serving in our nation's armed forces.
-To enable students to apply such training in formal education programs leading to academic degrees, Georgia Military College will grant credit according to the recommendations contained in A Guide to the Evaluation of Educational Experiences in the Armed Services, published by the American Council on Education.
+GMC recognizes that there are many advantages for educational advancement while serving in our nation's armed forces.
+To enable students to apply such training in formal education programs leading to academic degrees, GMC will evaluate all military training and may grant credit according to the recommendations of the American Council on Education.